Scripts

 The script frontmatter supports:

-Supported version specs include pkg, pkg>=1.0, and pkg==1.2.
+Supported package specs include pkg and exact versions such as pkg==1.2. pak does not currently resolve minimum-version refs such as pkg>=1.2; use an exact version or exclude-newer instead.
 Source refs are resolved with pak and then passed through to renv, including GitHub, GitLab, Bitbucket, git, URL, and local package refs in forms both tools accept.
 GitHub packages should use package refs such as github::owner/repo@ref or github::owner/repo/subdir@ref, not browser URLs copied from GitHub.
-Local packages may be written as local::path, as a bare file-system path in pak-supported forms such as ./path, or with a package prefix such as mypkg=local::C:/path for Windows absolute paths. packages must be a YAML sequence; each sequence entry is one package ref.
+Local packages may be written as local::path, as a bare file-system path in pak-supported forms such as ./path, or with a package prefix such as mypkg=local::C:/path for Windows absolute paths.
+Set IR_NO_LOCAL_SOURCES to a nonempty value to prevent an install from using direct or transitive packages resolved from local package refs, file: URLs, or file: repositories.
+Existing materialised libraries may be reused regardless of where their packages were originally resolved. packages must be a YAML sequence; each sequence entry is one package ref.
 Omit packages, use packages: [], or use packages: null when no package refs are needed.
 Unknown keys are ignored after YAML parsing, so future metadata such as sys-reqs can be present before ir supports it.

 Python environments